Alok1764/multi-tenant-healthcare-backend/README.md

 **Stateless Authentication** — JWT means any number of server instances can validate tokens without shared session state.
 Horizontal scaling works out of the box.

-**Redis Caching** — Read-heavy endpoints (doctor listings, hospital listings, specializations) are cached in Redis, reducing database load significantly as traffic grows.
+**Spring Cache** — Read-heavy endpoints (doctor listings, hospital listings, specializations) are cached using Spring's built-in cache, reducing database load significantly as traffic grows.

 **Idempotency Keys** — The appointment booking endpoint requires an `X-Idempotency-Key` header.
 This prevents duplicate bookings if a client retries a failed request — a critical pattern for payment and booking systems at scale.